resslerruntime/YAIR/README.md

 ![editor](promotional/editor.PNG)

+## F.A.Q.

-## Is this safe?
+### Is this safe?

 Absolutely!
 YAIR operates on a copy of your messages; the only thing it can do to your original messages is mark them as read.

 Everything is also completely local; as long as you can trust your browsers cookies, you can trust YAIR.
 Nothing is synced to "the cloud".

+### I already use RIR.
+Why would I want to use YAIR instead?

+If you're happy with RIR, there's absolutely no reason to!
+YAIR originally began life as a couple of quick hacks to RIR to address some personal frustrations with the user interface.
+As time went on, the modifications got to the point that it made sense to publish my code as a seperate extension.

 ## Credits
 YAIR is built on top of [Goctionni's Reddit Inbox Revamp](https://github.com/Goctionni/RedditInboxRevamp).